akroii/Contao4-Boilerplate/README.md

 ## What it does:
 ### improves mandatory form fields in template
 By default form templates was beeing marked with a star.
-Now, only field which are not mandatory beein marked. this improves UX.
-It is not recommended to mark every single field with a star to inform users that this field is necessary.
+Now, only fields which are not mandatory beein marked.
+This improves UX.
+It is not recommended to mark every single form field with a star to inform users which field is necessary.

 I will add more features in future...